Tekken 3D: Prime Edition

-is a 2012 fighting game developed by Arika and Namco Bandai Games, which also publishes it, released for the Nintendo 3DS.
+is a 2012 fighting game developed by Arika and Namco Bandai Games and published by Namco Bandai Games for the Nintendo 3DS.
 It is the second Tekken game to be released for a Nintendo platform after the 2001 video game Tekken Advance.
 The game is a graphically updated version of Tekken 6 for the Nintendo 3DS, supporting the handheld's 3D capabilities and maintaining a steady 60 FPS even when running in 3D; however, the 3D is disabled during wireless play.
-40 characters and stages are included in the game, as well as 700 collectable Tekken cards.
+41 characters are included in the game, as well as 700 collectable Tekken cards.
 In addition, the 2011 film Tekken: Blood Vengeance is included in the package.

 Development

 During its press conference at E3, Nintendo announced Tekken would be coming to the 3DS handheld.
-At Namco Bandai Games' booth at E3, they showcased a demo of the Tekken in-game engine running on the 3DS.
-Producer Katsuhiro Harada stated that the game would run in full 60 frames per second with the 3D on.
+At Namco Bandai Games' booth at E3, a demo of the Tekken engine running on 3DS was shown.
+Series producer Katsuhiro Harada stated that the game would run in full 60 frames per second even with the 3DS' 3D effect enabled.

-On August 17, 2011, a new trailer for Tekken 3D: Prime Edition was released, along with its name.
-It was also revealed that the game would include over 40 characters, as well as a 3D version of the film Tekken: Blood Vengeance on the game's cartridge.
-The game also has more than 700 artwork cards to collect, mostly cutscenes from the Blood Vengeance movie that can be shared via the StreetPass function on the 3DS.
-Originally, it was announced that the game would have 21 Tag Challenges but these are not actually present in the game.
-Also not in the game was 40 stages, that were originally promised for the game.
+On August 17, 2011, a trailer for Tekken 3D: Prime Edition was released, unveiling the game's final name.
+The trailer revealed that the game would include over 40 characters, as well as a stereoscopic 3D version of the Tekken: Blood Vengeance film within the game's cartridge.
+Prime Edition contains roughly 700 artwork cards consisting of stills from Blood Vengeance.
+These cards can be shared via StreetPass.
+Prior to release, it was announced that the game would have 21 Tag Challenges; however, these are fully absent from the retail game.
+Additionally, 40 stages that were originally planned for the game did not feature in the final release.

-All characters retain their two available costumes from Tekken 6 (unlike Tekken Tag Tournament 2).
-A Color Edit feature is added for changing the color palettes of character's costumes.
+All characters retain their two available costumes from Tekken 6, unlike in Tekken Tag Tournament 2.
+A new Color Edit feature was added, which enables users to change the color palettes of characters' costumes.

-Fighters
+Release

+European and Australian releases of the game were distributed by Nintendo.

+Characters

 All 41 fighters from Tekken 6 return in this game.
-Heihachi Mishima, while present, appears younger like he was in the original Tekken and Tekken 2, due to drinking a serum to regain his youth as per the storyline of Tekken Tag Tournament 2.
-It is gossip that this is due to the passing of the character's previous voice actor, Daisuke Gōri.
+Heihachi Mishima, while present, appears younger as he was in the original Tekken and Tekken 2, due to drinking a serum to regain his youth as per the storyline of Tekken Tag Tournament 2.
+It is believed that this is due to the death of the character's previous voice actor, Daisuke Gōri.